busterswt/busterswt.github.io/_posts/2023-08-14-renegade-covers.markdown

 ![Tonneau](/assets/images/2023-08-14-renegade-covers/cover.png)

-2.5 stars for fitting the part of a great looking and somewhat function tonneau, -7.5 stars for all of the stress it induces.
+2.5 stars for fitting the part of a great looking and somewhat function tonneau. -7.5 stars for all of the stress it induces.